China reopens one city as Shanghai lockdown enters 2nd phase | Business

 China reopens one city as Shanghai lockdown enters 2nd phase

-The city of Shanghai prepared Thursday to reopen its eastern half and shut its western half, while authorities elsewhere announced the lifting of a citywide lockdown in the province hit hardest by Chinas ongoing omicron-driven coronavirus outbreak.Residents of the city of Jilin will be able to move about freely starting Friday for the first time in more than three weeks, state broadcaster CCTV said, citing a notice issued by the city.
+The city of Shanghai prepared Thursday to reopen its eastern half and shut its western half, while authorities elsewhere announced the lifting of a citywide lockdown in the province hit hardest by Chinas omicron-driven coronavirus outbreak.Residents of Jilin will be able to move about freely starting Friday for the first time in more than three weeks, state broadcaster CCTV said, citing a city notice.

 - Country: